Diethood » Recipes » Side Dishes » Maple Glazed Roasted Butternut Squash with Brussels Sprouts

 • 1 tablespoon balsamic vinegar

-• 2 tablespoons extra virgin olive oil
+• 2 tablespoons olive oil

-• salt and fresh ground pepper to taste
+• salt and fresh ground black pepper, to taste

 Instructions

-• In a large mixing bowl combine diced butternut squash, brussels sprouts, bacon, olive oil, thyme, rosemary, salt, and pepper; mix until thoroughly incorporated.
+• In a large mixing bowl, combine diced butternut squash, brussels sprouts, bacon, olive oil, thyme, rosemary, salt, and pepper; mix until thoroughly incorporated.

 Meanwhile, prepare the maple glaze.

-• Set saucepan over medium heat and bring to a simmer; stirring often, simmer for 3 to 4 minutes or until reduced and syrupy.
+• In a small saucepan, whisk together the maple syrup, balsamic vinegar, olive oil, salt, and pepper.
+Set the saucepan over medium heat and bring to a simmer; stirring often, simmer for 3 to 4 minutes or until reduced and syrupy.

 • Arrange on a large plate or bowl and serve.